qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 outlined above.
 This permits to accurately reflect application intent for a variety of frontends.

-Ultimately, it is up to the executing backend what data structure is associated with a qubit or result value.
+Ultimately, it is up to the executing backend which data structure is associated with a qubit or result value.
 This gives a backend the freedom to, e.g., process measurement results asynchronously, or attach additional device data to qubits.
 Qubit and result values are correspondingly represented as opaque pointers in